keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 pre-deployment and post-deployment evaluations and actions;
 this is what KLT adds.

+Keptn LTS is a more comprehensive solution than KLT.
+It can deploy applications on a wider range of platforms, it can perform more complex evaluations and actions, and it is supported by Keptn.
+However, Keptn LTS is also a more expensive solution.

 Keptn LTS is a long-term support release that can deploy applications on platforms other than Kubernetes, such as AWS, Azure, and Google Cloud Platform.